The Azerbaijani city of Shusha has been liberated from the occupation of Armenian forces, the country’s leader announced on Sunday.

 While world powers have called for a sustainable cease-fire, Turkey has supported Baku’s right to self-defense and demanded the withdrawal of Armenia’s occupying forces.

-Multiple UN resolutions also call for the withdrawal of the invading forces.
+Multiple UN resolutions also call for unconditional withdrawal of the invading forces.

 Copyright 2022 Anadolu Agency.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.